 Now let’s see how these items work together and how to waive them into a single fabric of a beautifully written real estate listing.

 A headline is the very first thing readers see.
-It’s imperative that you make it attention-grabbing.
+It’s imperative that you make it attention-grabbing (check out our 75 examples).

 A good rule of thumb is to remember that interest and excitement come first; explanation goes second.
 Try to appeal to readers’ imagination first so they actually click to the rest of listing and check the reasoning next.